 James A. Lowe

 Attorney James Lowe is a partner in the firm and a nationally recognized trial lawyer, well known for product liability, automobile product safety, and other complex cases.
-He is the author of multiple texts and treatises and is a frequent national and international lecturer on products liability and motor vehicle defect cases.
+He is the author of multiple texts and treatises and is a frequent national and international lecturer on product liability and motor vehicle defect cases.

 Mr. Lowe has successfully tried cases in state and federal courts throughout the country, resulting in numerous million-dollar verdicts, and has recovered over $100 million in verdicts and settlements for his clients.